sammorgandk/foodies-only/README.md

 ## Future Enhancements

+- Use Google Maps direction API and calculate travel time between user and nearest food truck
-- Utilize S3 for data storing
+- Utilize S3 for data storing and use Lambda functions for file processing
-- Store your AWS credentials securely using environment variables or AWS IAM roles
+- Store AWS credentials securely using environment variables or AWS IAM roles
-- Implement more advanced authentication and authorization mechanisms
+- Use AWS KMS for encryption (ex: api keys and environment variables)
 - Enhance the UI for a better user experience
+- Use other AWS services like CodeDeploy to build out CI/CD pipelines
+- Set up CloudWatch dashboard for deployment monitoring